tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Mega/README.md

 ## Note

-In the editor when you change the CATEGORIES TYPE (Sidebar/Top) you will need to refresh the page for the code to pickup on the change.
+In the editor when you change the CATEGORIES TYPE (Sidebar/Top) you will see Squarespace's default style of categories until you save the page.
+If for some reason the categories don't update after saving the page, refresh the page.

 ## Demo